Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: LLM Techniques for Narrative Tasks

+By including narrative theory concepts as prompt content, zero-shot and few-shot tests whether LLMs can apply narratological frameworks without training examples. \citet{gervas2024tagging} evaluate whether LLMs can annotate folktale synopses with Proppian character functions directly via zero-shot and few-shot prompts, finding that models apply theory-derived labels with varying accuracy. \citet{piper_narradetect_2025}'s NarraDetect uses zero-shot prompting with theoretically defined criteria--agency, event sequencing, and world building from \citet{herman2009basic}--to classify narrative versus non-narrative passages across diverse text types.
+The relative success of zero-shot theory-driven annotation suggests that LLMs have absorbed some narrative frameworks during pre-training; the remaining failures reveal the limits of that absorption, particularly for theories like Proppian morphology, where LLMs can describe the framework in general terms but confuse character types with narrative functions and omit key functions when actually applying the taxonomy to stories \citep{gervas2024tagging}.

-When zero-shot prompting is often chosen \citep{troiano_clause-atlas_2024,halperin2024artificial,zhou-etal-2024-large,piper-wu-2025-evaluating,tian-etal-2024-large-language}, a significant reason is cost consideration \citep{zhou-etal-2024-large,bartalesi2024using}.
-Other authors state that zero-shot prompting is sufficient at achieving near-optimal performance \citep{piper-wu-2025-evaluating}. \cite{troiano_clause-atlas_2024} compare zero-shot and few-shot prompts.
-They observe that the outputs of gpt-3.5-turbo from different prompts converge more often than not and this variability is acceptable by comparing it to human annotations.
+When zero-shot prompting is often chosen \citep{troiano_clause-atlas_2024,halperin2024artificial,zhou-etal-2024-large,piper-wu-2025-evaluating,tian-etal-2024-large-language}, a significant reason is cost consideration \citep{zhou-etal-2024-large,bartalesi2024using}. \cite{troiano_clause-atlas_2024} compare zero-shot and few-shot prompts, they observe that the outputs of gpt-3.5-turbo from different prompts converge more often than not and this variability is acceptable by comparing it to human annotations.
 They compare using Fleiss’ scores.
 They conclude that the diversity of outputs from different prompting strategies can represent the variations between human annotators. \cite{piper-wu-2025-evaluating} use a zero-shot prompting framework and compare 4 different LLMs: GPT-4o, Llama3:8B, Llama3.1:8B and Gemma2:9B.
 They find that introducing pre-processing of passages, such as summarisation, resulted in poorer model responses.
-The study found that pre-processing or intermediate steps were not needed as a zero-shot prompting approach performed on par with human annotations at topic labeling.
+The study found that pre-processing or intermediate steps were not needed as a zero-shot prompting approach performed on par with human annotations at topic labelling.

 In comparison, \cite{sun-etal-2024-event} develop a few-shot prompting to extract causal events from distinct story events.
 They find that their technique can generalise to different LLMs such as Yi-34B-chat, Llama-2-13B-chat.
 It also outperformed supervised learning methods on other language models such as GPT2-large and T5 large.
 To improve performance, \cite{marino2024integrating} prioritised a detailed prompt over one that optimised cost using GPT-4-turbo.
 The prompt includes a system prompt for context (which includes a role prompt) and output format, and a user prompt supplying necessary documents.
 It was crafted using strategies from OpenAI's prompt engineering guide\footnote{\url{https://platform.openai.com/docs/guides/prompt-engineering}}.